 Ensure the school’s systems, organisation and processes are well considered, efficient and fit for purpose.

-Support with the day-to-day management of the school including organising the cover of absent/sick colleagues on a daily basis and organising in partnership with the Headteacher long term cover arrangements e.g. Long term sick cover, maternity leave.
+Support with the day-to-day management of the school including organising the cover of absent/sick colleagues on a daily basis and organising in partnership with the Headteacher long term cover arrangements e.g. Long term absence cover, maternity leave.

 Provide a safe, calm and well-ordered environment for all pupils and staff, focused on safeguarding pupils and developing exemplary behaviour.